 10 Best Survival Foods to buy at the last minute

-Dry Beans: I’ve written in a previous article about beans as survival food and the bottom line is that beans are a super food.
+I’ve written in a previous article about beans as survival food.
+No matter how you look at ti, the bottom line is that beans are a super food.
 They are high in protein and fiber and other nutrients that can help keep you healthy during an extended crisis.
-They are excellent foods to feed more than one person and one cup of dry beans makes 2-3 cups of cooked beans (depending on the variety).
+They are excellent foods to feed more than one person since one cup of dry beans makes 2-3 cups of cooked beans (depending on the variety).
 Once you get to the store, make sure you pick 3 large bags of beans.
 To diversify your meals feel free to pick your favorite.
-One thing to mention is that beans are also a survival seeds so in case you need to start a garden, you already have some of the seeds waiting for you.
+One thing to mention is that beans are also proper survival seeds.
+In case you need to start a garden, you already have some of the seeds waiting for you.

 Suggested article: Back to basics – Beans for your survival pantry

-Lard: In any emergency situation, you will be doing some home cooking and you will need oil to get the job done.
+In any emergency situation, you will be doing some home cooking.
+You will need oil to get the job done and prepare a hot meal.
 Lard is long-lasting and high in calories.
-You can use it to add a bit of flavor to your food and your probably remember how good your grandmother’s food used to taste.
+You can use it to add a bit of flavor to your food.
+Your probably remember even today how good your grandmother’s food used to taste.
 Our grandparents used lard when cooking and a large can would last them for a long time.
 In case of emergency you can even use it as butter substitute and it will provide you with the calories you need to survive.

-Rice: You can find rice in any store and it is a cheap and healthy addition to your emergency survival foods stockpile.
+You can find rice in any store in this world.
+It’s a cheap and healthy addition to your emergency survival foods stockpile.
 It will provide you with the carbohydrates that will fuel you through a disaster.
 Half a cup of dried rice makes 1 cup of cooked rice.
 When it comes to survival foods, rice will help you stretch your food supply without breaking the bank.
 Every time you go to the grocery store you should pick up a large bag of rice to add to your emergency food supply.

-Canned Meat: Canned goods are some of the items that disappear first in a crisis because everyone wants to add meat to their diet.
+Canned goods are some of the items that disappear first in a crisis.
+It is normal behavior because everyone wants to add meat to their diet.
 You should stock up in advance on cans of tuna, ham, and chicken.
 These canned goods are a great source of protein and they should never miss from a survival pantry.
 Even when you do some last minute shopping, chances are you will still be able to get your hands on a few cans of Spam.
-Make sure you also look for dried meats like beef jerky as these foods have a long shelf life and they will be a tasty addition to your survival pantry.
+Make sure you also look for dried meats like beef jerky.
+These foods have a long shelf life and they will be a tasty addition to your survival pantry.

-Canned Fruit and Vegetables: Although canned fruit and vegetables don’t offer much in terms of survival food, they are a good way to supplement your diet and they can become comfort foods when food fatigue sets in.
+Although canned fruit and vegetables don’t offer much in terms of survival food, they are a good way to supplement your diet.
+They can become comfort foods when food fatigue sets in.
 On your last trip to the grocery store before the blizzard sets in, make sure you get some cans of green vegetables and low-acidic fruits like pears because those canned foods have a longer shelf life.
-If you have kids, pick something they like as well because it will help you deal with these picky eaters when the crisis situation is in full effect.
+If you have kids, pick something they like as well.
+It will help you deal with those picky eaters when the crisis situation is in full effect.

-Pasta: Just like rice, pasta is a great way to get carbohydrates.
+Just like rice, pasta is a great way to get carbohydrates.
 I love pasta and I’ve learned to improvise all sorts of meals using it.
 This is one of the cheapest survival foods you can find and there are many possibilities to stretch a meal using pasta.
 You can make pasta with tuna, with canned vegetables and I’ve even had pasta fried in lard with pieces of beef jerky seasoned with cayenne pepper.
-It is really worth stocking up on pasta so make sure you buy some when you get at the grocery store.
+It is really worth stocking up on pasta.
+Make sure you buy some when you get at the grocery store.

 Recommended reading: Food storage mistakes you should avoid